November 22-25 2019

-Warm clothes for 4 days.
-Remember, this is autumn in Tasmania and we will be out early and late, at night-time, in mountain rainforest and in an open helicopter!
+Remember, this is Tasmania’s unpredictable early summer and we will be out early, late and at night-time.
 The following list details clothing and other equipment that is required for the workshop.

 - Goretex or other good quality rain jacket

-- Thick polar-fleece jacket (preferred) or thick woolen jumper
+- Polar-fleece jacket (preferred) or thick woolen jumper

-- Polypropylene thermal underwear – 2 long sleeved tops and 2 pairs of long johns
+- 2 polypropylene thermal long sleeved tops and a pair of long-johns

 - Beanie and/or balaclava

-- Shorts and/or light cotton trousers for daytime walking in dry weather
+- Shorts and light cotton trousers for daytime walking

 - Underwear – 4 sets